 Since then, Barlow and the Title IX deputy coordinators as well as other campus organizations, such as the ASERTAV, have provided training programs, publications, and newsletters regarding Title IX rules, regulations and processes to UNLV students and staff.

-In addition to the different training programs scheduled throughout the semester, the Office of Diversity Initiatives built a Title IX website where students and staff can learn about issues, file a complaint, and contact Barlow or the deputy coordinators.
+In addition to the different training programs scheduled throughout the semester, the Office of Compliance built a Title IX website where students and staff can learn about issues, file a complaint, and contact Barlow or the deputy coordinators.

 "The most important thing for UNLV campus life to know is that there is support and help here.
 The conversations are confidential and no one should be afraid to contact us," Barlow said.
 "I believe everyone has the right to be in a safe environment conducive for learning and success, and Title IX fits right into that."

-Visit the Diversity Initiatives website for more Title IX information, including a full explanation of procedures.
+Visit the Office of Compliance website for more Title IX information, including a full explanation of procedures.